We did it! The 70 is saved!

 Watch the Save the 70 video, featuring Learning Center Executive Director Tom Spaulding and Kinnikinnick Fields.
 In the video, Tom describes the effort to save the 70 acres and refers to John Peterson, co-founder of the Learning Center and owner of Angelic Organics farm.
 At one time, the 70 acres was owned by farmer John’s grandfather and according to family and neighbors, the parcel was a community gathering place.

 We also welcome your stories and thoughts about Kinnikinnick Fields.
 During the farm's September 2011 Open House, a group of Angelic Organics shareholders visited the land and shared their dreams and visions for the land.
 What are your dreams for the 70 acres?
 Have you attended a Learning Center workshop or event there or otherwise experienced the land?
-Email your stories and thoughts to email@example.com.
+Send us your stories and thoughts.

 Other Save the 70 Resources: